CGCookie/retopoflow/docs/v4/general.md

 | Source Object(s) | : | The original object(s) that you are re-creating.
 These meshes typically have a high polygon count with poor topology and edge flow (ex: result of Dyntopo in Sculpt Mode) |
 | Retopology Object    | : | The new object that stores the retopologized surface.
 This mesh typically has a low polygon count with good topology and edge flow. |

+You must have at least one source object to draw on for the Retopoflow tools to function.

 Any mesh object that is visible and not the active retopolgoy object is considered a source object.
 This means that you can hide or move objects to different scenes to change which source objects will be retopologized.

 You can also mark objects as non-selectable in the Outliner and in Retopoflow's Options menu (far right in the tool header) choose Exclude Non-Selectable to keep those objects visible but not acting as sources.